SAP-archive/localization-toolkit-s4hana-cloud-tax-id-validation/README.md

 ## Localization Toolkit for SAP S/4HANA Cloud: Validating a Tax ID Format

-This repository contains the sample code for the [Validate a Tax Number](https://blogs.sap.com/2019/08/16/validate-a-tax-number/) tutorial.
+This repository contains the sample code for the [Validate a Tax ID format](https://blogs.sap.com/2019/08/16/validate-a-tax-number/) tutorial.

 *This code is only one part of the tutorial, so please follow the tutorial before attempting to use this code.*